Haemophilus influenzae type b (Hib)

 Hib resources on the Vaccine Resource Library were mainly gathered during PATH’s Hib project, which conducted activities in Senegal from 2005 to 2009.
 For additional resources, visit the Hib page on the World Health Organization website.

-The Pink Book—Epidemiology and Prevention of Vaccine-Preventable Diseases: Haemophilus influenzae type b (2012)
+Development and Technology Transfer of Haemophilus influenzae type b Conjugate Vaccines for Developing Countries (2012)

 Featured PATH resources